Qumulo/docs/openmetrics-api-specification.md

 ## Metric Types
 All metrics available in the API belong to one of the three types that the OpenMetrics standard defines.
 Each metric type has a specific set of functionality.
 The following are the three metric types:

-* **Counter**: A monotonically increasing integer value.
-It starts at zero and cannot be decremented.
+* **Counter**: A monotonically increasing integer that increases from zero.
+It isn't possible to decrement this value.

-* **Gauge**: Like a counter in that it represents a single integer value; however a gauge can be both increased and decreased.
+* **Gauge**: A value that represents a single integer (similar to a counter).
+It is posible to increase or decrease a gauge.

-* **Histogram**: A histogram represents a series of "buckets", with each bucket keeping track of all values that occur within its own specific range.
-They also have a "count" field and a "sum" field, stored in `<metric_name>_count` and `<metric_name>_sum`.
-These fields contain the total number of samples and the total sum of all the samples, respectively.
-However, the Qumulo software does not emit any buckets for histogram metrics, so the main use of histograms in this API is to provide a convenient way to keep track of averages, which can be calculated by dividing the "sum" field by the "count" field.
+* **Histogram**: A histogram that represents a series of _buckets._ Each bucket keeps track of all values that occur within a specific range.
+A histogram also has a `count` field and a `sum` field, stored in `<metric_name>_count` (the total number of samples) and `<metric_name>_sum` (the sum of all the samples).

+  **Note:** Because Qumulo Core doesn't emit any buckets for histogram metrics, you can use histograms to keep track of averages, by dividing the `sum` field by the `count` field.

 For more information about these (and other) OpenMetrics types, see [Metric Types](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#metric-types) in the OpenMetrics Specification.

 ## Metric Labels
-The OpenMetrics format also provides a way to label metrics, enabling them to be broken up and categorized based on the different combinations of labels.
-If using Prometheus, all metrics will automatically be labeled with `job_name`, which is specified in the `prometheus.yml` configuration file, and `instance`, which will be the hostname and port of the cluster that the metrics are coming from and is also specified in `prometheus.yml`.
-Any additional labels will be metric-specific, and are listed in the "Labels" column in the table below.
-If a label has a specific set of possible values, those options are listed below the respective label in the table.
+The OpenMetrics format provides a way to label metrics.
+You can use metric labels to categorize metrics based on different label combinations.
+If you use Prometheus, all metrics are labeled with the `job_name` and `instance` labels automatically.
+The `instance` label specifies the host name and port for the cluster that emits the metrics.
+The two labels are defined in `prometheus.yml`.

+Any other labels are metric-specific.
+For more information, see the **Label** column in [Available Metrics](#available-metrics)

 ## Available Metrics
 The following table gives the name, type, labels, and descriptions for metrics available for Qumulo Core.
+The table lists specific sets of possible values for labels.

 <table>
   <thead>